TuringLang/Turing-Workshop/2023-Geilo-Winter-School/Part-2-Turing-and-other-things/notes.md

 recovered(::SIRProblem, u::AbstractMatrix) = u[3, :]
 ```

-    recovered (generic function with 1 method)
+    recovered (generic function with 2 methods)

 So that once we've solved the problem, we can easily extract the compartment we want, e.g.